Azure/CIQS-Azure-Cli-Extension/end2endTutorial.md

 ```Azure CLI
 az ciqs template locations --template-id anomalydetectionpcsv2
 ```
-This lists all locations for the template to be deployed on.
+This lists all available locations for the template to be deployed to.

 We will select a location for the next step.

-We need 3 things to create the deployment.
+We need three parameters to create the deployment.
 1. Location
 2. Name
 3. Template

-For location we will use "South Central US".
-For name we will use "tutorial1".
-For the template we will use "anomalydetectionpcsv2".
+In this tutorial, we use "South Central US" for location, "tutorial1" as name and "anomalydetectionpcsv2" as the template ID.

 To create this deployment, we will run the following command:
 ```Azure CLI